The \'etale local structure of algebraic stacks: Luna's fundamental lemma and universality of adequate moduli spaces

-The result is not true in general if $f$ is not representable and $\cY$ does not have separated diagonal.
+The result is not true in general if $f$ is not representable in a neighborhood of $x$ as the following example shows.
+However, if $\cY$ has separated diagonal, then $f$ is always representable in a neighborhood of $x$; see \Cref{P:refinement}\eqref{P:refinement:separated_diag}.

-\begin{example} Let $k$ be a field and let $S$ be the strict henselization of the affine line at the origin.
+\begin{example} Let $S=\Spec k\llbracket t\rrbracket$ where $k$ is an algebraically closed field.
 Let $G=(\ZZ/2\ZZ)_S$ and let $G'=G/H$ where $H\subset G$ is the open subgroup that is the complement of the non-trivial element over the origin.
-Let $\cX=BG$ and $\cY=BG'$ which both have good moduli space $S$ (adequate if $\kar k=2$).
-The induced morphism $f\colon \cX\to \cY$ is \'etale and induces an isomorphism of the residual gerbes $B\ZZ/2\ZZ$ of the unique closed points but is not strongly \'etale and does not admit a section. \end{example}
+Let $\cX=BG$ and $\cY=BG'$ which both have good moduli space $S$ (adequate if $\kar k=2$) but $\cY$ does not have separated diagonal.
+The induced morphism $f\colon \cX\to \cY$ is \'etale, but not representable, and induces an isomorphism of the residual gerbes $B\ZZ/2\ZZ$ of the unique closed points.
+But $f$ is not strongly \'etale and does not admit a section. \end{example}